-However, the Private Education Amendment has removed the article that "the regulations applicable to commercial private training institutions registered with the SAIC and its local counterparts shall be formulated by the State Council separately".
-Under the Private Education Amendment, private education institutions will be classified as either "nonprofit private schools" or "commercial private schools", and both nonprofit private schools and commercial private schools are required to obtain a private school operating permit prior to its registration with applicable registry agency as legal entities.
-Pursuant to the Implementation Rules for the Classification Registration of Private Schools jointly issued by the Ministry of Education, or the MOE, and several other government authorities on December 30, 2016, a commercial private school shall first obtain a private school operating permit prior to its registration aprivate school operating permit prior to its registration of Commercial Private Schools jointly issues by the MOE, the SAIC and Ministry of Human Resources and Social Security on December 30, 2016, commercial Private school operating private school operating permit.
-Pursuant to the Private Education Amendment and the foregoing implementation rules, commencing from September 1, 2017, we may be required to apply for a private school operating permit and may be prohibited from continuing operating our English training business before obtaining the said permit.
+Under the Private Education Law, private education institutions will be classified as either "non-profit private schools" or "commercial private schools", and both nonprofit private schools and commercial private schools are required to obtain a private school operating permit prior to its registration with applicable registry agency as legal entities.
+Pursuant to the Implementation Rules for the Classification Registration of Private Schools jointly issued by the Ministry of Education, or the MOE, and several other government authorities on December 30, 2016, a commercial private school shall first obtain a private school operating permit prior to its registration with the SAIC or its local counterparts.
+Pursuant to the Implementation Rules for the Supervision and Administration of Commercial Private Schools jointly issues by the MOE, the SAIC and Ministry of Human Resources and Social Security on December 30, 2016, commercial private training institutions shall also be treated by reference to the requirements applicable to commercial private schools.
+Therefore, we may be required to apply for a private school operating permit and may be prohibited from continuing operating our English training business before obtaining the said permit.